Empty executive chair at polished boardroom table — why the board room is the last place for disruption strategy decisions

 The Consensus Trap: How Governance Structures Kill Disruption

 Board-level decision-making is consensus-driven by design.
 This is a feature for capital allocation, executive compensation, and regulatory compliance.
 It is a fatal flaw for disruption strategy.
+As MIT Professional Education notes, Harvard professor Clayton Christensen found that 95% of new product innovations fail — and the consensus-driven approval process that governs most corporate product decisions is a primary contributor to that failure rate.
 Disruption by definition requires acting on incomplete information before the opportunity window closes.
 Consensus processes are optimized for the opposite — they defer action until sufficient evidence accumulates to satisfy the least convinced member of the deciding body.

 The mathematics of consensus in disruption decisions are brutal.
 If a board has twelve members and each must reach a confidence threshold of seventy percent before approving a strategic pivot, the collective confidence required approaches near-certainty.
 By the time twelve people are seventy percent confident in a disruption opportunity, the opportunity is already being exploited by competitors who acted when two or three people with direct market exposure were eighty percent confident six quarters earlier.